-For fiscal year 2024, the core plan design was the same as prior years.
-However, we changed our metrics to align with our strategic direction.
+For fiscal year 2025, the core plan design was the same as prior years. -The metrics for all three regions (North America, Asia Pacific, and Europe) remained the same as for fiscal year 2024.
 We measure profitable growth primarily by using share gain and profitability metrics when assessing Company performance and shareholder value creation.
 These metrics continue to strengthen the connection between consistent growth and strong returns.
 The metrics for North America and Asia Pacific are Primary Demand Growth ("PDG") and EBIT margin.
 Europe is measured against three metrics - High Value Product Volume Growth, Total Net Sales and EBIT margin.
 The metrics are each set with a threshold, target and maximum payout scale.
-The metrics and scales incentivize outstanding company performance; both driving profitable share gain to derive a payout within the payout scale reinforcing shareholder value creation.
+The metrics and scales incentivize outstanding Company performance; both driving profitable share gain to derive a payout within the payout scale reinforcing shareholder value creation.
 The maximum payout is 3.0x of target.
-For fiscal year 2024, Mr Gadd is tied to the North America STI plan.
+For fiscal year 2025, Mr Gadd is tied to the North America STI plan.

-For executives with global responsibility (Messrs Erter, Kilcullen, Beastrom and Ms Wilson), their bonus is based on global metrics of Adjusted Net Income, Return on Capital Employed ("ROCE") and HardieTM Operating Systems ("HOS") cost savings.
-We believe these metrics properly align executives with global responsibility to be focused on our strategic initiatives and profitable growth globally.
+For executives with global responsibility (Messrs Erter, Kilcullen, Beastrom and Ms Wilson), their bonus is based on global metrics.
+For fiscal year 2025, the metric of Return on Capital Employed ("ROCE"), though included in LTI, was replaced by Days Away Restricted Time ("DART") to emphasize safety as a foundational element of our strategy.
+The Adjusted Net Income and HardieTM Operating Systems ("HOS") cost savings metrics remained the same for fiscal year 2025.
+We believe these metrics properly align executives with global responsibility to be focused on our strategic initiatives including our Zero Harm philosophy and profitable growth globally.